What can parents do to help stop sibling rivalry?

 “Hmm… you both want to play with the same toy at the same time.
-We only have one of those and there’s two of you.
+We only have one of those, and there are two of you.
 What do you guys think we should do?”

 9 times out of 10, my girls end up sharing if I react without anger or annoyance, but with understanding and logic.
-If I give them the option to share and gently encourage it, most of the time they’ll do it willingly.
-And that willingness to share is what I really want from them.
+If I give them the option to share and gently encourage it, most of the time, they’ll do it willingly.
+And that willingness to share is what I truly want from them.

-If you’ve been unknowingly fostering bad feelings between your kids like I was, it’s never too late to start doing things a different way.
-Don’t beat yourself up, just try to do better!
+If you’ve been unknowingly fostering bad feelings between your kids like I was, it’s never too late to start doing things differently.
+Don’t beat yourself up; just try to do better!
 We are all learning during our motherhood journey.